 3 Then Samuel said to all the Israelite people, "If you truly want to honor Yahweh again, you must get rid of your statues of the goddess Ashtoreth and the idols the Philistine people."
-4 So the Israelites got from the people of those five cities and Ashtoreth, and they began to worship only Yahweh.
+4 So the Israelites got rid of all their statues of the gods Baal and the stone "Ebenezer," which means "stone

+Yahweh.